Organic Land Care

 The Esplanade Association constantly works to control the spread of invasive species through the selective cutting of invasive plants by hand or with machinery.

-In 2017, the Esplanade Association piloted a study on methods to treat invasive Phragmites or “Common Reed” in the Park.
-Learn more on the Esplanade Blog.
+In 2018, the Esplanade Association completed a study on methods to treat invasive Phragmites or “Common Reed” in the Park.
+Learn more on our blog.